Membrane Sweep: A Labour Induction You Should Know

 Pros And Cons Of Membrane Sweep

-Generally, membrane sweep is a safe approach when mothers hit 39 to 40 weeks and the way to irritate naturally when mothers deliver post-term (41 or 42 weeks).
+Generally, membrane sweep is a safe approach when mothers hit 39 to 40 weeks and the way to help naturally when mothers deliver post-term (41 or 42 weeks).
 However, it does not mean after membrane sweep, mothers will not experience complications compared with those who have C-section.

 Benefits Of Membrane Sweep